charlesnicholson/nanoprintf/README.md

 ## Acknowledgments

-I implemented Float-to-int conversion using the ideas from [Wojciech Muła](mailto:zdjęcia@garnek.pl)'s [float -> 64:64 fixed algorithm](http://0x80.pl/notesen/2015-12-29-float-to-string.html).
+The basic idea of float-to-int conversion was inspired by [Wojciech Muła](mailto:zdjęcia@garnek.pl)'s [float -> 64:64 fixed algorithm](http://0x80.pl/notesen/2015-12-29-float-to-string.html) and extended further by adding dynamic scaling and configurable integer width by [Oskars Rubenis](https://github.com/Okarss).

 I ported the [printf test suite](https://github.com/eyalroz/printf/blob/master/test/test_suite.cpp) to nanoprintf.
 It was originally from the [mpaland printf project](https://github.com/mpaland/printf) codebase but adopted and improved by [Eyal Rozenberg](https://github.com/eyalroz) and others.
 (Nanoprintf has many of its own tests, but these are also very thorough and very good!)